 Bernard Pearce Bernard@Career-Inspirations.co.uk

-Executive Career Transition Coach, with a reputation for inspiring, focusing and transforming the careers of senior executives who seek to realign direction, establish new objectives or challenge personal barriers.
+The Executive Career Transition Specialist with a reputation for inspiring, focusing and transforming the careers of senior executives who seek to realign direction, establish new objectives or challenge personal barriers.
 Recognised as an…

 Post articles and opinions on Manchester Professionals